brucent2610/CrawlingEccomerceSites/README.md

     { $out : "brand_countries_count" }
 ]);
 ```

-**Issues not critical**
-- Kafka not get the update messages to mysql
-- Resolve: not yet

 # Suggestions for using those data
 - We can use the specifications.attribute.code to check how many products in tiki has is_warranty_applied => which categories or which brand can trust to invest